-Get your FREE Lazy Unit Study Guide
+Get your FREE Lazy Unit Study Essentials

 Learn to embrace those rabbit holes and surrender to delight driven learning today!

 As a school psychologist, homeschooling was never on my radar... but life likes to throw curveballs now and then.
 Our curveball came in the form of a brilliant and asynchronous little boy: our oldest son.

 He skipped off to kindergarten with a spring in his step, a sparkle in his eye... and the third book of Harry Potter tucked under his little arm.
 He'd arrive home at the end of the day and turn into a mushy mess of a little guy.